-MSMEs have limited mechanisms to cope with risk, and their vulnerability could undermine their economic contribution.
-So, effective insurance products and resilience-enhancing solutions are needed to help MSMEs to fulfil their potential.
-However, most MSME financial solutions so far have focused narrowly on access to credit, and less than 5 percent of MSMEs in the ASEAN region have any form of insurance.
+Faced with these rising risks, MSMEs have a limited understanding of and access to effective coping mechanisms.
+Most MSME financial solutions focus narrowly on access to credit, and less than 5 percent of MSMEs in the ASEAN region have any form of insurance.